Durham Constabulary

-Durham Constabulary is the territorial police force responsible for policing ceremonial county of County Durham in North East England.
-The force’s area is bordered by Cumbria Constabulary to the west, Cleveland Police to the south east, North Yorkshire Police to the south and Northumbria Police to the north.
+Durham Constabulary is the territorial police force responsible for policing the council areas of County Durham and Darlington in North East England.
+It does not cover all of the ceremonial or historic area of Durham, parts of which are covered by the neighbouring forces of Cleveland Police and Northumbria Police.
+The other neighbouring forces are Cumbria Constabulary to the west and North Yorkshire Police to the south.

 As of September 2020, the force has 1,168 police officers, 129 special constables, and 131 police community support officers (PCSO).

 History

 Durham Constabulary was one of the first county police forces to be set up, established in 1839.
 The force absorbed Durham City Police (formed in 1836) in 1921, Hartlepool Borough Police (formed in 1851) in 1947, Sunderland Borough Police (formed in 1837) in 1967, and Gateshead Borough Police (formed in 1836) and South Shields Borough Police (formed in 1839) in 1968, when it also lost some of its area to Teesside Constabulary.

 In 1965, the force had an establishment of 1,763 and an actual strength of 1,626.

 As a result of the Local Government Act 1972, the northern area of the force including Gateshead, Sunderland and South Shields became part of the Northumbria Police area, whilst Hartlepool and Stockton-on-Tees in the south-east became part of the jurisdiction of Cleveland Constabulary in 1974.